A Muslim woman wearing a niqab in London. (Photo via)

 Why do you wear it?

-Tajminah, 20, is a receptionist and administrator at the East London Mosque, east London.
+Tajminah, 20, is a receptionist and administrator at the East London Mosque, East London.
+Again, she didn't want to be photographed.

 Have you received any abuse for wearing the niqab on the street?